 If you watched the video and are interested in the Swing & Snatch Efficiency for CrossFit Workshop, check it out here.

-If you’re looking for Brazilian Jiu Jitsu, CrossFit, Kettlebells, Challenges and Adventure on the Costa del Sol in Spain, chat with me as I organise events for individuals and groups.
+If you’re looking for Brazilian Jiu Jitsu, CrossFit, Kettlebells, Challenges and Adventure on the Costa del Sol in Spain, chat with me as I organize events for individuals and groups.